-The operational deliverability assessment was performed for study years $2020 \sim 2023$ by modeling the Transmission and generation in service in the corresponding study year.
-For details of the Transmission and generation assumption, refer to Section G.3 of the Area Report.
+The operational deliverability assessment was performed for study years $2020 \sim 2022$ by modeling the Transmission and generation in service in the corresponding study year.
+For details of the Transmission and generation assumption, refer to Section E.3 of the Area Report.
+No deliverability issues were identified.